 Below is a breakdown of the most common pain medicines that might be in your cabinet, and whether or not they are safe for your dog.

 Can I Give My Dog Ibuprofen?

-No. Ibuprofen, found in Motrin, Advil, and Nuprin, is just one type of NSAIDs that is harmful to dogs.
+No. Ibuprofen, found in Motrin, Advil, and Nuprin is just one type of NSAID that is harmful to dogs.
 Ibuprofen could cause your dog to experience the following symptoms:

 - Diarrhea or vomiting